-Applicants are entitled to secure their own legal services, and no legal aid is provided by the State.
+Applicants are entitled to privately secure legal assistance, and no legal aid is provided by the State.
 Furthermore, applicants for international protection are only entitled to State legal aid at second instance.

-In practice, most applicants for temporary protection approached NGOs for information and legal assistance: aditus foundation and Jesuit Refugee Service Malta.
+In practice, since the establishment of temporary protection, most applicants approached the NGOs aditus Foundation and Jesuit Refugee Service Malta for information and legal assistance.
 The Ukrainian community in Malta also provided information to applicants and referred individual cases where necessary.
 Some applicants were able to pay private lawyers.